sml0419/MFM-Chronos2-MOMENT-/README.md

 # MFM-Chronos2-MOMENT

-This repository provides time-series forecasting experiments using **MOMENT** and **Chronos2**.
-Please run each time series foundation model within its appropriate virtual environment.
+This repository provides time-series forecasting experiments using **MOMENT** and **Chronos2**. **Please run each time series foundation model within its appropriate virtual environment.**
+Chronos is used with Minjun’s original code as-is, while MOMENT is based on Juyoung’s code with minor modifications.

 - **MOMENT**: Zero-shot, Fine-tuning, Continual Learning